Biggest injury questions for all 32 teams in Week 11

 Washington Redskins

-Left tackle Trent Williams (thumb) already has been ruled out for Sunday's game vs. Houston and coach Jay Gruden said there's a good chance running back Chris Thompson (ribs) won't play either.
+Left tackle Trent Williams (thumb) already has been ruled out for Sunday's game vs. Houston, and coach Jay Gruden said there's a good chance that running back Chris Thompson (ribs) won't play either.
 But there are three players whose status is more questionable: receiver Jamison Crowder (ankle), place kicker Dustin Hopkins (groin) and cornerback Quinton Dunbar (shin/hamstring).
-Crowder underwent an MRI earlier this week and there was no further damage.
-The ankle is taking a while to heal, but Gruden was optimistic Crowder will return at some point soon.
-He's still not quite right cutting on his ankle.
-They're more perplexed with Dunbar, because there's nerve damage in the leg.
+Crowder underwent an MRI earlier this week, and there was no further damage.
+The ankle is taking a while to heal, but Gruden was optimistic that Crowder will return at some point soon.
+He still isn't quite right cutting on his ankle.
+They're more perplexed by Dunbar because there's nerve damage in the leg.
 He can walk fine; it just hurts to run.
 As for Hopkins, they'll see how he feels Friday, but they worked out five kickers Tuesday just in case. -- John Keim

 NFC NORTH